luyadev/luya/docs/guide/luya-mail.md

 $mail = Yii::$app->mail->compose('Mail Subject', 'My HTML email content goes here.')->address('recipient@luya.io')->send();
 ```

-You can also use the method `addresses` with an array of all E-Mail adresse you would like to address.
+You can also use the method `addresses` with an array of all mail addresses you would like to add as recipients.

 ```php
 Yii::$app->mail->compose('Subject', '<p>Html</p>')->addresses(['john@doe.com', 'Jane Doe' => 'jane@doe.com'])->send();